yunik1004/yunikEngine-depricated/README.md

 # yunikEngine

 C++ multi-platform game engine library.
-No external dependencies are required except CMake.
+No external dependencies are required except Git and CMake.